Blah Blah Blah (Kesha song)

-"Blah Blah Blah" is a song by American recording artist Kesha from her debut album, Animal (2010).
-Produced by Benny Blanco, and co-written by Kesha, Blanco, Neon Hitch and Sean Foreman, it was released as the album's second single on January 29, 2010, and features 3OH!3.
+"Blah Blah Blah" is a song by American singer Kesha from her debut album, Animal (2010).
+Produced by Benny Blanco, and co-written by Kesha, Blanco, Neon Hitch and Sean Foreman, it was released as the album's second single on February 2, 2010, and features American musical duo 3OH!3.
 Initial writing of the song took place when Kesha, Blanco, Hitch and Foreman were discussing which sex talked more and which one was more "obnoxious."
 The song is a midtempo electropop song that speaks of men in the same way that they have talked about women in the music industry.
 The lyrics depict a woman who would rather have sex than listen to a man speak and features blatant come-ons throughout the song.

 The single achieved commercial success by reaching the top five in Australia and Canadian Hot 100, while charting within the top ten on the United States Billboard Hot 100, New Zealand, and Luxembourg.
 The song became Kesha's second top ten single in Australia, Canada and the United States.
 It was certified 3× platinum by the Recording Industry Association of America (RIAA) for selling three million equivalent units in the United States.

 The music video for "Blah Blah Blah" was directed by Brendan Malloy.
 The video follows similar suit to the song's lyrics.
 It depicts Kesha getting hit on by a variety of different men and her continually rejecting them.
 Kesha and 3OH!3 performed the song on the ninth season of American Idol to promote the single.